DragonMeme/terraform-linux-vm-azure/README.md

-# terraform-linux-vm
+# terraform-linux-vm-azure

 Adapted from [Getting Started](https://learn.hashicorp.com/terraform?track=azure#azure)

-Linux VM implementation in Terraform.
+Linux VM implementation in Terraform to Azure.

 ## Requirements:
-* Microsoft Azure account with subscription.
+* Microsoft Azure account with subscription_id and tenant_id.
 * A `.tfvars` file (see example below) with at least:
   * subscription_id
   * tenant_id